roderick-bishop11/projects/Personal Website/README.md

 * Choose the design that best shows off your personality and will force you to learn to complete it
 * Create README outlining the overall goal of the project
 * Plan out the steps for the project
 * Further develop designs using design software.
-Indlude fonts, colors, assets, and possible animation details (hover, click, etc)(<-- we are here)
+Indlude fonts, colors, assets, and possible animation details (hover, click, etc)
 * Write out complete text for each web page in a document
-* Mull over text on the document and refine (<-- but, we are also here....some things were revisited)
+* Mull over text on the document and refine (<-- we are here)
-* Refresh HTML basics(tags, refs, divs, containers, links/buttons)
+* Refresh HTML basics(tags, refs, divs, containers, links/buttons)(<-- but, we are also here)
 * Learn more advanced HTML concepts (are these even a thing)
 * Implement functional menu bar and footer to website
 * Add text to respective pages in HTML(all pages)